Bayesian clustering of high-dimensional data via latent repulsive mixtures: Posterior Simulation

 where $\mathbb Z_N^d = \{-N,\ldots,N\}^d $ and $\langle\cdot, \cdot \rangle$ denotes the scalar product.
-Note that $\bm \mu \sim f^{\text{app}}_{\text{DPP}}(\rho, \Lambda, C^{\text{app}}; S)$ is still a DPP on $S$, conditioned that it is nonempty.
-The truncation level $N$ controls the goodness of the approximation of the density.
-Moreover, from \cite[Equation (2.10) in][]{Lav15}, the truncation level also sets an upper bound on the number of points in the DPP.
-Since the purpose of repulsive mixtures is to favour small values for the number of components, we found that small values of $N$, such as $N=3, 5$, have no negative impact on posterior inference, but make the MCMC algorithm substantially faster.
+Note that $\bm \mu \sim f^{\text{app}}_{\text{DPP}}(\rho, \Lambda, C^{\text{app}}; R)$ is still a DPP on $R$, conditioned that it is nonempty.
+The truncation level $N$ controls the goodness of the approximation of the density and sets an upper bound of $(2N + 1)^d$ on the number of points in the DPP \citep[][]{Lav15}.
+This approximation can be seen as analogous to the truncation of stick-breaking priors commonly adopted in Bayesian nonparametric mixture models \citep{ishwaran2001gibbs}.
+For the Dirichlet process, a standard choice is truncating the prior to 50 support points.
+Similarly, when $d=2$ (the smallest value we consider) and $N=3$, we are setting here an upper bound of 49 points in the DPP, which increases exponentially with the dimension.
+Appendix~\ref{app:truncation} reports a simulation showing that the approximation error introduced by the truncation is, in fact, negligible when $\Lambda$ is either fixed to the identity matrix, or random and distributed according to the prior \eqref{eq:prior_lambda} or the posterior.